lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 # Writing Testable Forms

+The completed source code for this section, including the exercises, can be found in `examples/form-validation`.

+______

 Forms are the primary way a user enters information into any web based system, so getting them right is important.
 The focus on this section will be on forms, specifically *writing good forms*.

 What exactly is a *good* form?

 We want to ensure the form logic is decoupled from the Vue components - this will let us test in isolation.
 We also need to think about validation.

 In traditional server rendered apps, you would only get validation after submitting the form - not really a great user experience.
-Vue makes client side validation trivial, so we will make use of this and implement two levels of validation:
+Vue makes client side validation trivial.
+We will make use of this and implement two levels of validation:

 1. Field validation - if a user enters incorrect in invalid data in a single field, we will show an error immediately.
 2. Form validation - the submit button should only be enabled when the entire form is correctly filled out.